What Is Synthetic Identity Fraud?

 1. Complex Financial Systems

 The interconnectedness of modern financial systems creates vulnerabilities for synthetic identities.
-Criminals can exploit discrepancies in verification standards across different institutions, making it difficult to detect fraud as the identity moves through the system.
+Criminals can exploit discrepancies in verification standards across different institutions, making it difficult to detect fraud as the synthetic identity moves through the system.
 For example, two men in Miami used synthetic identities and shell companies to steal over $3 million from multiple banks.

 2. SSN Randomization